Sunday, April 30, 2017

 Pros: Cons:

-Low in Sodium High in Calories
+Sodium High in

 Lower in Fat Low in Protein

-High in Carbs
+in Carbs

-Low in Fiber
+in Fiber